Relentless Limerick strike late to leave Tipp speechless

 If Gillane was suffering from the yips, at the other end Jason Forde brought the assassin calm of his league campaign to bear on all dead ball opportunities.

-Both teams had goal chances but whereas Gearóid Hegarty’s acrobatic leap and flick brought a fine save from debutant goalkeeper Brian Hogan in the 17th minute, two minutes later Dan McCormack rammed in the rebound after John McGrath’s shot from a good ball in by Billy McCarthy came back off the post.
+Both teams had goal chances but whereas Gearóid Hegarty’s acrobatic leap and flick brought a fine save from debutant goalkeeper Brian Hogan in the 17th minute, two minutes later Dan McCormack rammed in the rebound after John McGrath’s shot from a good ball in by Billy McCarthy had been blocked.

 It was a tonic for Tipp and pushed them two in front, 1-3 to 0-4, but it also galvanised Limerick, who embarked on a very accurate spell of shooting.
 Graeme Mulcahy was to the fore, accumulating 0-4 by the break and all from play but others chipped in and they recovered the deficit embarked on a tit-for-tat exchange with their opponents.